Householder History, Family Crest & Coats of Arms

 - Origins Available:

 The name Householder is rooted in the ancient Anglo-Saxon culture.
 It was originally a name for someone who worked as a person employed "at the house"; in most cases, this was a religious house or convent.
 The surname Householder is derived from the Old English word hus, which means house.
 In some cases, the name Householder may be af form of the surname Howes.

 Early Origins of the Householder family

 The surname Householder was first found in Berkshire, where the family held a family seat from ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Householder family
+Early History of the Householder family

 This web page shows only a small excerpt of our Householder research.
 Another 97 words (7 lines of text) covering the year 1718 is included under the topic Early Householder History in all our PDF Extended History products and printed products wherever possible.

 Householder Spelling Variations